bigraja/expressjs-validator/README.md

 module.exports = customRule;
 ```

-User this custom rule like this
+Use this custom rule like this

 ```js file=app.js
 const { validator, useRule } = require('enpressjs-validator')